tests-always-included/wick/formulas/wick-base/README.md

 Internal: Creates the override file if it does not already exist.
 Also puts it in a state usable by wickServiceAddDependencySystemd.

-* $1 - The name of the service you wish to add a dependency to.
+* $1 - The name of the service you wish to create an override file for.

+Examples

+    wickServiceMakeOverrideSystemd mongod

+Returns nothing.

 `wickServiceMakeOverrideSysv()`